hashicorp/consul-k8s/WindowsSupport.md

 ### Adding New Config Flags

-To be able to set the values for **ImageConsulDataplaneWindows** and **ImageConsulK8SWindows** through the Helm chart, we created 3 new flags for the **inject-connect** subcommand.
+To be able to set the values for **ImageConsulDataplaneWindows** and **ImageConsulK8SWindows** through the Helm chart, we created 2 new flags for the **inject-connect** subcommand.
 The new flags that enable setting this values are:

-- consul-image-windows
 - consul-dataplane-image-windows
 - consul-k8s-image-windows

 > **Warning**
-> These flags require a default value, just like their Linux counterpart do, otherwise the `validateFlags()` function (line 750 in [command.go](./control-plane/subcommand/inject-connect/command.go)) will throw an error.
+> These flags are optional, not providing values for them will not trigger any errors.

+### Transparent Proxy

+Transparent proxy is a feature that relies on Ip Tables, these are not supported on Windows.
+We

 ### Unit Tests

-#### command_test.go
+#### consul_dataplane_sidecar_test.go

-After adding the new command flags to *inject-connect/command.go*, and updating the `validateFlags()` function, we updated the unit test in command_test.go to account for these changes.
-The updates were focused on the `TestRun_FlagValidation` test.
+Created TestHandlerConsulDataplaneSidecar_Windows.
+This test is composed of 16 cases, just like its Linux counterpart, it evaluates that the correct args are appended to the command used to start the Consul dataplane binary.

 #### container_init_test.go